lemondreamtobe/codes-store/README.md

 # codes-store
-I study JS no long.looking for you giving me advices some codes maybe useful for me(I always forget them)
+I study JS no long.looking for you giving me advices. some codes maybe useful for me(I always forget them)